Continual Learning with Strong Experience Replay: Method

 Formally, given a sequence of $T$ nonstationary datasets $\{\mathcal{D}_1, \cdots, \mathcal{D}_T\}$, $(x, y) \in \mathcal{D}_t$ represents the samples $x$ with corresponding ground truth labels $y$ of the $t$-th task.
 At a time step, $t \in \{1, \cdots, T\}$, the goal of a CL method is to sequentially update the model on $\mathcal{D}_t$ without forgetting the previously learned knowledge on $\{\mathcal{D}_1, \cdots, \mathcal{D}_{t-1}\}$.

+In general, when all training data is available in advance, the loss function of conventional learning can be formulated as:

+where $\ell_{ce}$ denotes cross-entropy loss and $f(x; \theta)$ denotes the network's output logits, $\theta$ represents the model parameter to be optimized.

-In general, for the $t$-th task with training data $\mathcal{D}_t$, given a trained model with the initialized parameter $\theta_{t-1}$, the conventional model finetuning can be achieved by minimizing a classification loss function as:
+By contrast, for the $t$-th task with training data $\mathcal{D}_t$ in CL, given a trained model with the initialized parameter $\theta_{t-1}$, the conventional model finetuning can be achieved by minimizing a classification loss function as:

-where $\ell_{ce}$ denotes the cross-entropy loss and $f(x; \theta_{t})$ denotes the network's output logits, $\theta_t$ represents the model parameter to be optimized.
-When the previous data is not accessible, simply optimizing the model with \eqn~\ref{eq_loss} usually leads to poor performance on previous datasets $\{\mathcal{D}_1, \cdots, \mathcal{D}_{t-1}\}$, \ie catastrophic forgetting.
+However, when the previous data is not accessible, simply updating the model with \eqn~\ref{eq_loss} usually leads to a drastic performance drop on previous datasets $\{\mathcal{D}_1, \cdots, \mathcal{D}_{t-1}\}$, \ie catastrophic forgetting.